sjsrey/ors/ors_address.md

 They were able to do so because they had access to the data and methods underlying the original studies in question.

 ## Data Hoarding
-In order for science's error-correction mechanisms to kick in a necessary condition will be that data underlying research projects be made accessible to the wider research community.
+In order for science's error-correction mechanisms to kick in,   data underlying research projects must be made accessible to the wider research community.
 Unfortunately, current institutional constraints and individual practices are standing in the way of realizing this.